DoraALin/distribution/docs/configuration.md

       headers:
         X-Content-Type-Options: [nosniff]

 The `http` option details the configuration for the HTTP server that hosts the registry.
+Registry accepts $HTTP\_PROXY and $NO\_PROXY environment variables as http proxy configuration.

 <table>
   <tr>